- About UNK

 View catalog information about each major/minor or view the corresponding file (PDF file) below for more information:

 Degrees in Biology prepare students for a variety of health career fields (including medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, pharmacy, physical therapy, chiropractic medicine, physician assistant, and veterinary medicine).
 Depending on the program, students may need only two years, three years, or a degree from UNK before admittance.
 Students who study biology continue to enjoy an excellent record of success in being accepted into these professional schools because of their fine academic preparation.
 Additional guidance for health science programs can be found on the Health Sciences page.

 In addition to pre-professional preparation, the list of job opportunities in biology is as varied as there are kinds of biologists.
 These opportunities range from environmental science to biotechnology, sales to teaching, or biostatistics to food science.

-In addition to classes, there are several research opportunities available to Biology students at UNK.
+In addition to classes, there are several research opportunities available to biology students at UNK.
 Students conduct independent research projects with faculty guidance in areas that match their interests.
 In addition to research at UNK, we have been offering a 1-week or 2-week research experience on the Caribbean island of Vieques for several years.
-Also, Biology is the only department at UNK that provides admittance into the NE-INBRE scholar program.
-This program provides an opportunity to get involved with biomedical research.
+Also, biology provides an opportunity for admittance into the NE-INBRE scholar program.
+This program gives students the chance to get involved with biomedical research.

 Careers that offer the most challenging and exciting work may require specialized training.
-Besides the Bachelor of Science degrees mentioned above, UNK offers both a Master of Science degree and a Distance Education Master of Science degree in Biology.
+Besides the Bachelor of Science degrees mentioned above, UNK offers both a Master of Science degree and a Online Master of Science degree in biology.
 The Biology Department also helps coordinate the MSEd degree in Science/Math Education.